vincenttao04/weather-app/README.md

 - ✔️ Fix weather card size / stop dynamic size changes
 - Flexible text size incase of long text
 - Make weather icon sizes consistent with each other
+- Fix error message up positioning (make it drop from the top of the screen)

 #### Big Ideas: